mverma40/MachineLearning4641B/README.md

   <img src="Elbowimg.png" width="700" title="hover text">
 </p>

-Our final visual after only running K-means without including other features such as:
- Sqft,  # Bedrooms in addition to our previously shown Price, Region.
+Our final visual after only running K-means without including other features such as Sqft and # of Bedrooms in addition to our previously shown Price and Region.
+This approach was not very useful because there was no differentiating factor between different price ranges in relation to different regions.
 <p align="center">
   <img src="KmeansImg.png" width="700" title="hover text">
 </p>

-Our final visual model after running K-means and reducing dimensionality with PCA with Sqft,  # Bedrooms included:
+Our final visual model after running K-means and reducing dimensionality with PCA with Sqft and # Bedrooms included.
+This approach was very useful as it visually showed us the bundled grouping we could use.
 <p align="center">
   <img src="PCAIMG.png" width="700" title="hover text">
 </p>